Doncic’s 35 points, 13 assists send Mavs past Cavs 120-112

 Mavericks: G Spencer Dinwiddie sat out the second night of a back-to-back as part of planned maintenance for his surgically repaired right knee. … G Frank Ntilikina (right ankle sprain) and G Theo Pinson (right finger fracture) were also unavailable. .
 G Sterling Brown and G Trey Burke remain in the NBA’s health and safety protocols.

-Cavaliers: Allen has missed 12 games since getting hurt on March 6. … G Rajon Rondo (sprained ankle) was downgraded from doubtful to out and was sidelined for his ninth consecutive game. … Cavs legend and TV analyst Austin Carr joked to Bickerstaff that he was available if needed.
-Not former Cavs forward Campy Russell, who laughed and said ”nothing good can happen” when asked if he was ready.
+Cavaliers: Allen has missed 12 games since getting hurt on March 6. … G Rajon Rondo (sprained ankle) was downgraded from doubtful to out and was sidelined for his ninth consecutive game. … C Moses Brown made his first start with Cleveland and had 12 points and nine rebounds in 21 minutes.

 UP NEXT